QyperXit/-barber-booking-3.0/README.md

-# G|Barbers 3.0 - Advanced Barber Booking Platform
+# G|Barbers 3.0 - Beta - Barber Booking Platform

 A modern, full-featured barber booking application that allows customers to book appointments with barbers and lets barbers manage their availability, appointments, and payments.
 This is version 3.0 of the G|Barbers platform, completely rebuilt with the latest technologies.